grommet/grommet/examples/cto-app-tuner/README.md

 # Grommet Example App: cto-app-tuner

-## Live Demo
+## Demo

-[Live Demo](http://grommet.io/cto-app-tuner) of a really simple application we used during the launch of Grommet.
+[Live demo](http://grommet.io/cto-app-tuner) of a really simple application we used during the launch of Grommet.

 ## How To